thrive-spectrexq/effero/README.md

 This mirrors the direction of current robot-safety research: **safety guarantees need to live at the level of grounded, verifiable actions — not at the level of text.**

+**Status:** the independent runtime check above is implemented today as [`crates/effero-safety-kernel`](crates/effero-safety-kernel/) — a small, dependency-minimal Rust process (deliberately *not* embedded in the Python runtime, for the reason stated above) that loads a declarative policy and serves allow/require-approval/deny/limit decisions over a local Unix socket.
+It's built, unit-tested, and has been exercised end-to-end against a live Python client.
+Wiring it into `src/effero/safety/` as the default path for every skill call is tracked in the Roadmap below.

 ---

 ## Example Builds (`examples/`)